KeyCorp (NYSE:KEY) Price Target Raised to $16.00

-KeyCorp (NYSE:KEY – Get Free Report) had its price target increased by equities researchers at Argus from $15.00 to $16.00 in a research report issued on Friday, Benzinga reports.
-The firm currently has a “buy” rating on the financial services provider’s stock.
-Argus’ target price would suggest a potential upside of 8.70% from the stock’s current price.
+KeyCorp (NYSE:KEY – Free Report) had its price target hoisted by Royal Bank of Canada from $15.00 to $16.00 in a research note published on Friday, Benzinga reports.
+Royal Bank of Canada currently has an outperform rating on the financial services provider’s stock.

 KeyCorp Price Performance

-KeyCorp (NYSE:KEY – Get Free Report) last released its earnings results on Thursday, April 18th.
-The financial services provider reported $0.20 earnings per share for the quarter, missing analysts’ consensus estimates of $0.23 by ($0.03).
-The firm had revenue of $1.53 billion for the quarter, compared to analysts’ expectations of $1.51 billion.
-KeyCorp had a net margin of 8.61% and a return on equity of 10.63%.
-The firm’s quarterly revenue was down 10.6% compared to the same quarter last year.
-During the same quarter last year, the firm posted $0.44 EPS.
-On average, analysts anticipate that KeyCorp will post 1.17 earnings per share for the current year.
+KeyCorp (NYSE:KEY – Get Free Report) last released its quarterly earnings data on Thursday, April 18th.
+The financial services provider reported $0.20 EPS for the quarter, missing the consensus estimate of $0.23 by ($0.03).
+The business had revenue of $1.53 billion during the quarter, compared to the consensus estimate of $1.51 billion.
+KeyCorp had a return on equity of 8.89% and a net margin of 7.53%.
+KeyCorp’s quarterly revenue was down 10.6% compared to the same quarter last year.
+During the same quarter in the previous year, the business posted $0.44 earnings per share.
+On average, sell-side analysts forecast that KeyCorp will post 1.17 EPS for the current year.

 KeyCorp Company Profile